 - Large number of moles (certain types)

-And last, but not least, never leave home without your sunscreen and a
+And last, but not least, never leave home without your sunscreen and a wide-brimmed hat.

-dermatologist?
+Looking for a dermatologist?
 Visit NCH’s online physician directory.